devansh728/Project-Prometheus/README.md

 ---

-## ✨ What Makes SentinEV Special?
+## ✨ What Makes Project Promethesus Special?

 Imagine you're driving down a mountain road.
 Your brakes are overheating, but you don't know it yet.
-SentinEV does:
+Project Promethesus does:

 1. **🔍 Detects** brake fade through real-time telemetry (temperature spike, efficiency drop)
 2. **🧠 Predicts** potential failure using LSTM-AE + LightGBM models